orhanrecep90/.NetRabbitMQPractices/README.md

-# RabbitMQ Practices with .Net
+# RabbitMQ Practices with .Net Core

 Hi everyone.
 I worked with message broker RabbitMQ in this repository.
 I made examples step by step from simple to difficult.